 Taking a tour with an experienced local guide offers a glimpse into Mexican culture that is much harder to get on your own.
 Check out some of the most immersive cultural tours from Vallarta Adventures below!

 This historic mining town in the heart of the Sierra Madre Mountains is full of landmarks, preserved architecture, and incredible views.
 Get a glimpse of the past and the present in a real Mexican village and enjoy an authentic lunch and tequila tasting.

 Sayulita and San Pancho

-Take a tour of these beach towns, just north of Vallarta, and dive into the art and surfer culture amidst colorful umbrellas and street music.
+Take a private tour of these beach towns, just north of Vallarta, and dive into the art and surfer culture amidst colorful umbrellas and street music.
 Shop for souvenirs and try fish tacos, ceviche, and homemade ice cream.

 Visit an 80-year-old family-owned lush tropical garden and the town of El Tuito, see ancient petroglyphs, and eat artisan bread cooked in a hillside oven.
 Enjoy a fresh lunch, tequila tasting, and dessert, and learn myths about Mexico from the pre-Hispanic ancestors.

 Book a Tour With Vallarta Adventures

 Reserve one of these cultural adventure tours, or one of the other exciting tours from Vallarta Adventures today and experience real life in Mexico!